Residence Hall Community Living Standards – Guidelines for Residence Hall Regulations

 Good Samaritan Policy

 The spirit of the Good Samaritan is that we all have an ethical responsibility to help people in need.
 Mohawk Valley Community College expects that students will take an active role in protecting the safety and well-being of their peers and the College community.
 In order to promote this, when a student assists an individual who is intoxicated or under the influence of drugs in procuring medical assistance, students will be granted amnesty from formal disciplinary action by the College for violating the alcohol or drug policies.
-The caller may be required to meet with a Conduct Officer to discuss the incident and participate in educational programs.
+The caller may be required to meet with a Conduct Officer to discuss the incident and participate in educational programs but there is not formal judicial action.

 Please review the MVCC Title IX Policy on the website at www.mvcc.edu/title-ix to learn how amnesty relates to Title IX incidents.